nkemcels/react-native-responsive-component/README.md

    (...)
 </RView>
 ```
 There are equally helper/utility functions provided by the `RUtil` object of the library.
-It provides functions that gives more insights to the current device in use.
-For example.
 ```js
 import {RUtils} from "react-native-responsive-component";
 ```